Flowers for Turing Project FAQ

 Are donations anonymous?

 Previously, because we were focused on academics, we listed the department as a note on the flowers, rather than the individual.
 This means that there is a certain amount of anonymity for the donor, but a certain amount of accountability for us (So people can say “Hey, why isn’t there a bunch from X?”).
-In 2015 we’re going to ask if people want to put a message on a bunch.
+Since 2015 we’ve been asking what message people want on their bunches.